Avi-Kenny/SimEngine/docs/docs/function-reference/run_on_cluster.md

 <h3>Description</h3>

-<p>This function serves a scaffold for running simulations in
+<p>This function allows for simulations to be run in parallel on a
-parallel on a cluster computing system.
-It acts as a wrapper for the code in your simulation script, organizing the code into three sections, labeled &quot;first&quot; (code that is run once at the start of the simulation, e.g. setting simulation levels), &quot;main&quot; (the simulation script, which is run repeatedly), and &quot;last&quot; (code to combine and summarize simulation results).
+cluster computing system (CCS).
+It acts as a wrapper for the code in your simulation script, organizing the code into three sections, labeled &quot;first&quot; (code that is run once at the start of the simulation, e.g. setting simulation levels), &quot;main&quot; (running the simulation script via
+<span style='font-family:&quot;SFMono-Regular&quot;,Menlo,Consolas,Monospace; font-size:0.85em'>run</span>)), and &quot;last&quot; (usually code to process or summarize
+simulation results).
 This function interacts with cluster job scheduler software (e.g. Slurm or Oracle Grid Engine) to divide parallel tasks over cluster nodes.
+See
-See <a href="https://avi-kenny.github.io/SimEngine/parallelization/">https://avi-kenny.github.io/SimEngine/parallelization/</a>
+<a href="https://avi-kenny.github.io/SimEngine/parallelization/">https://avi-kenny.github.io/SimEngine/parallelization/</a> for a
-for an overview of how cluster parallelization works in <span class="pkg">SimEngine</span>.
+detailed overview of how CCS parallelization works in <span class="pkg">SimEngine</span>.
 </p>